Concordium/concordium-browser-wallet/packages/browser-wallet-api-helpers/README.md

 # browser-wallet-api-helpers

 This package includes the types for the API to be used in web applications for communicating with the Concordium browser wallet.
-This package changes the type of the window object to also include the injected API that is available on `window.concordium` when ready.
+The API is injected into `window.concordium` when it is ready.

 The actual implementation of the wallet API can be found in the [in the Concordium browser wallet repository.](https://github.com/Concordium/concordium-browser-wallet/tree/main/packages/browser-wallet-api)